 - Monitor your private locations with out-of-the-box metrics and alerts in order to respond to critical performance issues

-- Monitor container runtime statistics with the Agent
+- Monitor your host runtime statistics with the Agent

 - Keep track of performance with SLOs